-We sell our Indirect merchandise primarily to specialty retail stores across the United States and extend trade credit based on an evaluation of each Indirect retailer's financial condition, usually without requiring collateral.
-Perceived financial difficulties of a customer could cause us to curtail or eliminate business with that customer.
+We sell our Indirect merchandise primarily to specialty retail and department stores across the United States and extend trade credit based on an evaluation of each Indirect retailer's financial condition, usually without requiring collateral.
+Perceived or actual financial difficulties of a customer could cause us to curtail or eliminate business with that customer or could decrease demand for our products by that customer.
 Pending the resolution of a relationship with a financially troubled Indirect retailer, we might assume credit risk that we would otherwise avoid relating to our receivables from that customer.
 Inability to collect on accounts receivable from our Indirect retailers would adversely impact our results of operations.